ferpection/uikit/README.md

 import { Button } from '@ferpection/uikit'
 ```

-For a detail of what this package provides, please see the storybook section of this README.
+For a detail of what this package provides and what is the usage of a specific component, please see the storybook section of this README.

 ### Start the project (development mode)

 In development mode, you may need to watch and compile the project.
-As we recommend using the storybook commands below, you can also have a light build using parcel.
+As we recommend using the storybook commands below, you can also have a light build using rollupjs.

 ```sh
 yarn start